How to unclog ears from congestion and wax, and when sick

 Things to avoid to unclog ears

 Knowing what not to do is as important as what you should do when it comes to clogged ears.
-Ensure that you understand how to unclog ears in a safe but effective way and what you should steer clear of to avoid making the problem worse.
+Ensure that you understand how to unclog ears in a safe-but-effective way and what you should steer clear of to avoid making the problem worse.
+Here are a few things to avoid when dealing with clogged ears:

 Cotton swabs, while popular, aren’t a safe option when attempting to remove ear wax and unclog your ears.
 In fact, they can worsen the issue if ear wax buildup is the reason you’re experiencing fullness or pressure.
 When you put a cotton swab or tool in your ear, it can push the earwax further down your ear canal and condense it